vlqhoang/java_simple_microservice_v2/README.md

 # Java Sample Microservices
-This project is to demo a simple microservice architecture and all services are containerized.
+This project is to demo a simple microservice architecture using Spring Cloud and all services are Docker containerized.

 ## How to use
 ```bash